federicomaffei/federicomaffei.github.io/_posts/2014-12-31-DNS-whatisit.md

 ###Introduction to DNS

 In the last three months have done my fair amount of interviews, of course looking for a software engineer job.
-A question that has popped out a lot, and when I mean a lot I mean always, is:
+A question that has popped out a lot, and when I say a lot I mean always, is:

 *So, dear wannabe webdev with little or no experience in the field, could you tell me what happens when I type an URL in a web browser on my computer and press enter?*

-Of course the possible answers would range from "MMMHHH, wellll, I'm not sure where to start..." to a whole book on networking.
+Of course the possible answers would range from "MMMHHH, wellll, I'm not sure where to start..." to a whole book on computer networks.

-But I think that mentioning **DNS** would make the best start.
+But I think that mentioning **DNS** would be a reasonable start.

 Let's think about it.
 When we type the address of the resource we want to browse, we use the alphabet, right?
-With letters and names easily readable and memorable by a human being.
+With letters and names easily readable and retainable by a human being.

 But a machine needs an **IP address** to recognize another machine connected to a network.
 An IP address is numerical, for example 192.168.0.1.
 Less readable, it seems.